TL;DR on how to become a Grandmaster:

 Colovic says: “When a task is repeatedly done, myelin is created as if to grease the neurons so that they can work faster and better… I refer to the daily tactical training as mental hygiene.
 Just like you do morning and evening hygiene, if you want to be good at chess you need to keep your brain in shape, you cannot just neglect it.”

 In short, to speed up the process of leveling up your chess antenna, you need to find a way to incorporate rigorous chess study into your daily routine.
 Like, for example, having GM Judit Polgar quiz you on opening tactics from her games until you get them right:

 There are plenty of resources available to develop a keen tactical eye, and move repetition is one of the most proven ways to achieve long-term understanding.
-To choose just two examples of excellent candidates to get GM-level tactical resilience are the classic, The Art of Attack in Chess presented by GM Simon Williams, and Winning Chess Tactics, presented by IM Jeremy Silman and GM Yasser Seirawan.
+To choose just two examples of excellent candidates to get GM-level tactical resilience are the classic, The Art of Attack in Chess presented by GM Simon Williams, and

 5. Master Positional Chess